hiblaphp/event-loop/README.md

 $emitter = new EventEmitter();

-$emitter->emit('data', 'hello'); // schedules emission — does NOT fire yet
+$emitter->emit('data', 'hello'); // schedules emission, does NOT fire yet

-// This listener is attached AFTER emit() — it still receives the event
+// This listener is attached AFTER emit() and it still receives the event
 // because emission is deferred to nextTick
 $emitter->on('data', fn($d) => print("received: $d\n"));